 Usually, making each subsequent API call is handled with a "for" loop.
 It can also be done with a "while loop."
 The logic is that "while" the page number is less than or equal to the total number of pages, repeat the API call and increase the page number by 1.
 If you add the resulting data from each API call to the data you have, you will end up with each page of data.

 Ready to get started?
-Create a free account.
+Request a consultation.